COVID-19 Resources for Michigan Hospitals, Media and the Public

 Gov. Gretchen Whitmer COVID-19 Executive Orders

-Healthcare-related Executive Orders issued by Gov. Gretchen Whitmer as part of the state's response to the COVID-19 outbreak.
+The MHA has compiled a list of healthcare-related Executive Orders issued by Gov. Gretchen Whitmer as part of the state's response to the COVID-19 outbreak.
 View the complete list of Executive Orders.
+(Updated July 7)

 COVID-19 Testing Information and Resources